vpfernanda/Memory-Game/README.md

 This project was first developed during my technician informatics course, at CEFET-MG.
 I used Java as a programming language to create this game.

 ## How it works
-The game has 20 unrevealed cards; the main goal is to find an identical card, pair to pair.
+The game has a number of unrevealed cards (which may vary according to the selected game mode); the main goal is to find an identical card, pair to pair.
 On the left side, you will find a counter of mistakes and hits.
-Once all the cards have been revealed, the game is finished (and the window is closed).
+Once all the cards have been revealed, the game is finished.
+After that, the player can opt to start a new game, change the game mode and/or theme, or finish the application.

 ## Take a look...
 You can see a demonstration of the project running in the video below.
 To watch it, click on the image below.
 (The english version of the same demonstration will be available soon!)